opvious/sdk.py/docs/strategies.rst

 Multi-objective strategies
 ==========================

-Model specifications can include zero, one, or many objectives.
+Specifications can include zero, one, or many objectives.
 When there is none or just one, no explicit strategy is needed:

 * Without an objective, the model checks for feasibility
 * With a single objective, the model optimizes this objective